 Your legal responsibility as a parent or carer is to ensure that your children of school age receive a suitable full-time education, by either enrolling your child at a school or by making other arrangements through home schooling / elective home education.

 Once enrolled at a school it remains the parent or carer’s legal responsibility to ensure that their child attends school regularly and arrives on time each day.

-Schools’ responsibilities relating to attendance, detailed in the Education Regulations, include:
+Schools’ responsibilities relating to attendance are detailed in the Education Regulations, they include:

 The High Court has confirmed that schools, not parents, authorise absence.

-Parents and pupils are supported at school and Local Authority level to overcome barriers to regular attendance, through a wide range of assessment and intervention strategies.
+Parents and pupils should be supported at school and Local Authority level to overcome barriers to regular attendance, through a wide range of assessment and intervention strategies.

-Where parental co-operation is either absent or insufficient in this process, sanctions are used as a means of enforcing attendance (never as a punishment).
+Where parental co-operation is either absent or insufficient in this process, legal sanctions can be used as a means of enforcing attendance but only as a last resort.

 The only grounds for challenge in law to an offence under Section 444 are:

 - The child was absent for medical reasons (parents/carers should obtain medical evidence to cover the periods of absence)